 When we think of artificially intelligent machines, we often think of those we’re familiar with from the movies: supercomputers such as HAL from 2001: A Space Odyssey, robot Number Five in Short Circuit and, more recently, TARS from Interstellar.

 But while Hollywood has been including AI characters in its stories for decades, AI has often played the role of the “bad guy” or been the catalyst for a dramatic turn of events, as in what has become a bit of a cliché in science fiction movies: the robot goes rogue.

 There is one movie where the rogue robot plot twist particularly shocked audiences – the 1979 blockbuster, Alien.
-Forty years on, it’s probably safe to disclose a major twist in the film (but spoiler alert nonetheless!).
-It turns out Ash, a scientist on the fictitious spaceship Nostromo, is an android—and an android with a hidden, awful agenda.
+More than forty years on, it’s probably safe to disclose a major twist in the film (but spoiler alert nonetheless!).
+It turns out Ash, a scientist on the fictitious spaceship Nostromo, is an android – and an android with a hidden, awful agenda.

 The very definition of a surprise plot twist is one we never saw coming.
 But the reason Ash being revealed as an android was especially impactful was because not only did we think he was a human being, we also believed that he was a doctor; we instinctively trust that doctors are competent, benevolent, dependable physicians who will take care of us.

 Ridley Scott and the science fiction writers of Alien knew the devastating power of fooling audiences into trusting and believing that an android was a human being.

 But in the real world, we are starting to see what can happen when human beings willingly extend that trust to an artificially intelligent machine, not because they believe it’s real, but because they know it isn’t.
 And this is a much more positive kind of plot twist.